 Profile color is one of the more distinctive features we notice when first looking at a frame, and the right one can complement the artwork perfectly.
-But not paying enough attention to this choice can lead to a frame that either overpowers the artwork inside, or doesn't give it the sense of importance it deserves.
+However, not paying enough attention to this choice can lead to a frame that either overpowers the artwork inside, or doesn't give it the sense of importance it deserves.

 We've compiled a quick list of things to consider when you're choosing a frame color to best suit the art you're looking to frame.
+To summarize:

 1. What is the medium of the art?